1garo/ee-card/README.md

 For the sake of learning, I deployed a beta version of the code today (28/09) on aws cloud(18.220.31.149), the endpoints you can see below.

+The endpoint is not working anymore, Free Tier Usage Limit :(

 ## Docker Usage
 ```
 - docker build -t ee_card_server .